Kenwood Limited

 Kenwood Limited is a British kitchen appliances manufacturer based in Havant, Hampshire.
-Kenwood designs, produces and sells kitchen appliances including stand mixers, blenders, food processors, kettles and toasters.
+Kenwood designs, produces and sells kitchen appliances including stand mixers, blenders, food processors, fridge freezers, kettles and toasters.

 The company was founded by Kenneth Maynard Wood in 1947 in the town of Woking at 79 Goldsworth Road.
 In 1962 the company moved to Havant where they currently maintain operations.